mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 Now we move into operating liabilities ground.

 ## 2.1 Definitions and key elements
-- It is a contractual agreement between a **lessor** (owner) and a **lessee** (user) that gives the lessee the right to use an asset owned by the lessor for a specified period of time in exchange for periodic rental payments.
+- It is a contractual agreement between a **lessor** (owner) and a **lessee** (user) that gives the lessee the right to use an asset owned by the lessor for a specified period of time in exchange for periodic payments.

 ---
 Contracting terms: